codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 </script>

 There are many tools in JavaScript which allow us to manipulate strings efficiently.
-But, we're not gonna talk about them here since our main purpose in this tutorial is getting to know the concept of Type; And we also have another important concept to care about.
+But, we're not gonna bring them all here since our main purpose in this tutorial is getting to know the concept of Type; And we also have another important concept to care about.
 Let's talk a little more about Type in JavaScript before taking the concept of Variable.

 ## Automatic type conversion

-Learning fundamental programming is just like learning to cook.
-We simply get to know all the common spices and how does each of them taste; And later we're freely to use them our own way to cook a meal.
+Coding in JavaScript is just playful as cooking.
 Sometimes we can make a dish taste salty by using cinnamon instead of salt.
 It is possible not because those two are the same but they have quite the same meaning to the dish.
-The same possibility happens in programming.
+And the same possibility happens with JavaScript's types.
 Sometimes you can use `that type` instead of `this type` in an expression which requires `this type`. :D

 `JS code:`
 <script src="https://gist.github.com/codenart/22ab375e9ab434ad549ec21ee64cd1f6.js">
 </script>

 In the example above, what we expect is a string concatenation.
-But We've put there a number and it just works.
-This is a smart feature of JavaScript which automatically convert the number to a string before the operation is processed and help us to simplify our works.
+But We've put there a number and ...it just works.
+This is a smart feature of JavaScript which automatically convert the number to a string before the concatenation is processed and help us to simplify our works.

-Besides `Number` and `String`, there are some more common types which are designed to make programming languages more flexible and give us more possibilities to express our needs to computers.
-Fundamental programming is all about those types and their uses.

-Since automatic type conversion is a very important feature in JavaScript, we'll mention it again and again whenever we meet a new Type.
-For the two basic Types we're talking about in this tutorial, there's only 1 way automatic conversion `Number -> String`.
-No vice-versa.
-Please take note of this. :D

 Generally, in many other programming languages, type conversion must be done explicitly by writing extra lines of code.
-JavaScript also provides methods for explicit type conversion and we'll cover the topic in a few later tutorials.
+JavaScript also provides methods which serve explicit type conversion and we're not gonna talk about those tools in later tutorials.

+> JavaScript is out smart other programming languages.
+> \_\_A simple & happy Mind

 ## The concept of Variable